melvinsh/melvinsh/README.md

 ## Hi, I'm Melvin!
-Security Analyst at <a href="http://www.hackerone.com">HackerOne</a> and a Ruby programmer.
+Technical services at <a href="http://www.hackerone.com">HackerOne</a> and a Ruby programmer.

 ## 👻 About me...
 - 🔭 I’m working on several public and private projects.